mynameiswilson/sbdm/_posts/2022-02-23-equity-diversity-policy-recommendations-lgbtqia-students.md

 ## Background ##
-After hearing varied experiences of LGBTQ families at LPAS and JCPS, I conducted an informal survey.
-This consisted of interviews of 8 self-selected current and former LPAS families with LGBTQ identifying students.
+After hearing varied experiences of LGBTQIA+ families at LPAS and JCPS, I conducted an informal survey.
+This consisted of interviews of 8 self-selected current and former LPAS families with LGBTQIA+-identifying students.
 Below is a summary of their understanding, experiences, priorities and recommendations on how we can better support them.

 ## Summary ##
 ### We understand that: ###